 A Guide to Renovating Heritage Homes & Listed Properties

-At HollandGreen we’ve been fortunate to work historic and listed properties, many of which are in the top 2% of protected properties in the country.
+At HollandGreen we’ve been fortunate to work on some wonderful historic and listed properties, many of which are in the top 2% of protected properties in the country.

 In this Q&A with partner and co-founder Ben Holland, we explore the studio’s holistic approach to these kinds of projects, and what to consider as a homeowner when embarking on a listed or heritage project.Read the interview